 (3-3-0).
 Concepts of leadership and its relationship to management.
-Prepares the student with leadership and communication skills needed to inspire and influence.
+Prepares the student with leadership and communication skills needed to motivate, influence and identify leadership styles.

-BMGT-2382 Cooperative Education

-(3-1-20).
-Career-related activities encountered in the student's area of specialization are offered through a cooperative agreement between the College, employer, and student.
-Under supervision of the College and the employer, the student combines classroom learning with work experience.
-Directly related to a technical discipline, specific learning objectives guide the student through the paid work experience.
-Prerequisite: BMGT 1382
+BMGT-2382 Cooperative Education - Business Administration and Management, General (3-1-20).
+Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the College, employer, and student.
+Under the supervision of the College and the employer, the student combines classroom learning with work experience.
+Includes a lecture component.